jfhiguita/Web-scraper_xpath/README.md

-# Web-scraper_xpath
+# Web-scrapper_xpath
-This is a web scraper about la republica news
+This is a web scrapper about la republica news